School of Education and Human Sciences Code

 - Personnel Committee

 - Membership.
-The Committee shall consist of seven (7) tenured faculty members, including one chosen by each department and two tenured full professors elected by the School Assembly.
+The Committee shall consist of seven (7) tenured faculty members, including one chosen by each department and two tenured full professors elected by the Administrative Council.
 Each department shall nominate one faculty member for the at-large elections.
 The members of the Committee shall elect a chair each year, preferably from among those members with the longest periods of service on the Committee.

 - Terms of Membership.
 Members shall serve for three-year, staggered terms.